About The Treatment

 What happens at the appointment?

 Your appointment will last one hour.
-Each appointment consists of an intake, which includes analysis of your pulse and tongue and discussion of your health.
-You will lie on a massage table or sit comfortably in a chair while the needles are inserted.
+Each appointment consists of an intake, which includes analysis of your medical history and discussion of your health.
+Following the intake you will lie on a massage table or sit comfortably while the needles are inserted.
 I use only very fine surgical steel needles.
-They are sterile until opened and are used only one time.
+They are sterile and used only one time.
 After your treatment, they are removed and recycled in a sharps container.
 I am gentle and use a very fine gauge of needle.
-Once the needles are positioned in your body, you will feel relaxed as endorphins release and your sense of wellbeing increases.
+People find my treatments to be relaxing and pain free.
+Once the needles are positioned you will feel endorphins release and your sense of wellbeing increases.
+The needles are left in place for 20-30 minutes.
 Most people fall asleep or have deep relaxation at this time.
-The needles are left in place for 20-40 minutes.

 Herbs